pybpod/pybpod-api/docs/source/getting_started/event_codes.rst

 Overview
 ========
 Input events are specified via string labels.
-Although you can manually specify these values, **we strongly advise to use the API available labels instead** (:py:class:`pybpodapi.hardware.events.EventName`).
+Although you can manually specify these values, **we strongly advise to use the API available labels instead** (:py:class:`pybpodapi.bpod.hardware.events.EventName`).

 Port IR sensor events
 ---------------------